SiliconLabsSoftware/docs-matter/sld251-matter-thread/chip-tool.md

 ## Open Thread Border Router (OTBR)

-For information on what commits to use for the OTBR and RCP, consult the [Matter Repositories and Commit Hashes page](/matter/<docspace-docleaf-version>/matter-prerequisites).
+For information on what commits to use for the OTBR and RCP, see the [Matter Repositories and Commit Hashes page](/matter/<docspace-docleaf-version>/matter-references/commit-hashes).

 The pre-installed OTBR is configured for the infrastructure interface eth0.